 Over the years, the Okanagan wine industry boomed and became incredibly popular.
 People from all over the world were visiting wineries throughout the area, tasting the sunshine and atmosphere in their favorite wines.
 In 2018, after four years of growing the wine business, John and Debbie found themselves consumed by ever growing demand of the wine industry, and made the very difficult decision to retire and pass on their hard work to someone eager, new, and full of hopes of dreams…

 This is Where We Come In!

-In April of 2018, we took over Waterside Vineyard and Winery, and the home that stands along the riverbank is now our own sanctuary.
+In April of 2018, we, Kevin and Jennifer Verschoor, took over Waterside Vineyard and Winery, and the home that stands along the riverbank is now our own sanctuary.
 We packed up our fast-paced, Alberta-born lives, held on tight to our hopes & dreams, filled our head with ideas, and our souls with ambition, and jumped headfirst into all of it.

 People often ask us, when they stop the tasting room, “Did you have a winery before?”
 No. “Did you always want a winery?”
 No, but we sure do love a challenge.
 We craved something new; something great to be a part of.
 We needed something different from what we knew, somewhere with sunshine and grace.
 We needed newness and days that ended in satisfying gratitude.
 “Do you come from a farming back ground?”
 Nope, not even a little.
 “So, why here?
 Why this, why now?”
 Well… why not?
 It’s a beautiful place where our dreams can grow.
 And – do you know how many amazing people from around the world we get to have a chat with every year?